espocrm/documentation/docs/administration/troubleshooting.md

 * [Delay in fetching emails](#delay-in-fetching-emails)
 * [Admin password is lost, can't log in](#admin-password-is-lost-cant-log-in)

-## Check system requirements
+## Check logs

-At Admiistration > System Requirements.
-It's important to have all required extensions installed.

-## Enabling debug mode for a logger
+To find out the problem, you check error log files.

+#### EspoCRM error logs

+Espo logs are located in `{ESPO_ROOT}/data/logs/` directory.
+Most of errors are logger there.

+#### Apache error logs

+For Ubuntu server, an apache error log is located at `/var/log/apache2/error.log` and contains all error information.
+The location of log files can be different on other systems.

+### Debug mode

+In some cases it can be reasonable to enable debug mode for the logger.

-To enable debug mode for log, edit the file `data/config.php` and change the value:
+To enable debug mode for the loghger, edit the file `data/config.php` and change the value:

 ```
 'logger' => [